offalynne/Input/docs/10.0/Plug-in-Vibration.md

 &nbsp;

-Vibration is available for the gamepads on console platforms.
-On Windows, Xbox gamepads are supported, as well as other gamepad types [via Steamworks extension](Steamworks.md).
+Vibration is available for gamepads on console platforms.
+Vibration is further available on Windows for Xbox gamepads.
+If you are using the [Steamworks extension](Steamworks.md) on Windows then other gamepad types may support vibration.
+Vibration is not guaranteed to be available on other platforms.

 &nbsp;